shabin5785/Golang_notes/Go_2.md

 If a field is omitted in this kind of literal, it is set to the zero value for its typ e.
 Because names are provide d, the order of fields doesn’t matter.

+-Struc t values can be passed as arguments to functions and retur ned from them.
+For efficiency, larger str uct typ es are usually passed to or retur ned from functions indirec tly using a pointer,